KnowageLabs/Knowage-Documentation/functionalities-guide/Registry/ka_user_registry.rst

 Registry
 ========

 A Registry document allows users to write, cancel and modify items of a datamart.
 Knowage allows users to implement a Registry document through the **Qbe Engine**.
 By the way it has a different graphical interface compared to the Qbe one.
 An example is given in the following figure.
-In next chapters we will see how to navigate a Registry document (Section 12.1) and how to create a new one (Section 12.2).
+In next chapters we will see how to navigate a Registry document (*Registry features* paragraph) and how to create a new one (*Registry development* paragraph).

 .. figure:: media/image339.png